awsdocs/aws-glue-developer-guide/doc_source/console-triggers.md

 **Trigger type**
 Specify one of the following:
 + **Schedule:** The trigger fires at a specific time\.
 + **Job events:** The trigger fires when any or all jobs in the list match the selected job event\.
 For the trigger to fire, the watched job must have been started by a trigger\.
+For any job you choose, you can only watch one job event\.
 + **On\-demand:** The trigger fires when it is started from the triggers list page\.

 **Jobs to trigger**